Content on this page was generated by AI and has not been manually reviewed.

 How do I update the Proton VPN Edge extension?

 Extensions typically update automatically in their browser stores.
 If you’re troubleshooting, check the extension settings for a manual update option and ensure your browser is up to date.
-Proton vpn microsoft edge extension: complete guide to install, configure, and use Proton VPN on Microsoft Edge
+Microsoft edge vpn not working 2026

 What’s the difference between the Edge extension and the Proton VPN app?